 Dry food is less messy and easier to store, and chomping on pieces of kibble can be good for dogs’ teeth.
 But wet food may be the best choice for dogs who have trouble chewing, or who don’t drink enough water on their own.

 6. Be careful not to serve too much.

-It may seem convenient to leave food out all day for your pup, but it could mean he’ll overeat.
+It may seem convenient to leave food out all day for your pup, but it could mean they’ll overeat.

 “It all depends if you have a gluttonous Labrador or a picky Pekingese,” Wakshlag says.
 “But we generally don’t recommend it, because most animals find pet foods these days to be pretty tasty.”

-Instead, check the label on your dog’s food for suggested serving sizes based on his weight.
-Your vet can also tell you if you should feed him more or less, based on how active he is or other nutritional needs.
+Instead, check the label on your dog’s food for suggested serving sizes based on their weight.
+Your vet can also tell you if you should feed them more or less, based on how active they are or other nutritional needs.
 Wakshlag says it’s best to split your dog’s total daily calories into two servings -- morning and evening.